Mercury exploration

 Development of the spacecraft is now on going based on the experiences of the past missions including ISAS/JAXA Geotail (Magnetospheric probe) / Nozomi (Mars orbiter) / HAYABUSA (Asteroid probe) and ESA Cluster (Magnetospheric multi probes) / Mars Express (Mars observer) / Rosetta (Comet probe).

-Messenger mission: Competition and Collaboration
+MESSENGER mission: Competition and Collaboration

 BepiColombo mission: Spacecraft